needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 #### Configuring ARCameraBackground with the Universal Render Pipeline (URP)

 Please refer to [this additional documentation to configure an AR Foundation project with a URP](ar-camera-background-with-scriptable-render-pipeline.md).

-#### Automatic occlusion

-Some devices offer depth information about the real world.
-For instance, with a feature known as person occlusion, iOS devices with the A12 Bionic chip (and newer) provide depth information for humans detected in the AR Camera frame.
-In the future, more devices are expected to produce real-world depth information.

-Adding the `AROcclusionManager` component to the Camera with the `ARCameraBackground` component automatically enables the background rendering pass to incorporate any available depth information when rendering the depth buffer.
-This allows for rendered geometry to be occluded by detected geometry from the real world.
-For example, in the case of iOS devices that support person occlusion, detected humans occlude rendered content that exists behind them.

 #### Copying the Camera Texture to a Render Texture when accessing the camera image on the GPU